pymupdf/PyMuPDF-Optional-Material/docs/tutorial.rst

 >>> areas = page.searchFor("mupdf", hit_max = 16)

 This delivers a list of up to 16 rectangles (see :ref:`Rect`), each of which surrounds one occurrence of the string "mupdf" (case insensitive).
-You could use this information to e.g. highlight those areas or create a cross reference of the document.
+You could use this information to e.g. highlight those areas (PDF only) or create a cross reference of the document.

 Please also do have a look at chapter :ref:`cooperation` and at demo programs `demo.py <https://github.com/pymupdf/PyMuPDF/blob/master/demo/demo.py>`_ and `demo-lowlevel.py <https://github.com/pymupdf/PyMuPDF/blob/master/demo/demo-lowlevel.py>`_.
 Among other things they contain details on how the :ref:`TextPage`, :ref:`Device` and :ref:`DisplayList` classes can be used for a more direct control, e.g. when performance considerations suggest it.

 PDF Maintenance
 ==================
 PDFs are the only document type that can be **modified** using PyMuPDF.
-Other files are read-only.
+Other file types are read-only.

 However, you can convert **any document** (including images) to a PDF and then apply all PyMuPDF features to the result of this conversion.
 Find out more here :meth:`Document.convertToPDF`, and also look at the demo script `pdf-converter.py <https://github.com/pymupdf/PyMuPDF/blob/master/demo/pdf-converter.py>`_ which can convert any supported document to PDF.

 :meth:`Document.save()` always stores a PDF in its current (potentially modified) state on disk.

-Apart from changes made by you, there are less obvious ways how a PDF may become "modified":

-* During open, integrity checks are used to determine the health of the PDF structure.
-If errors are encountered, the base library goes a long way to correct them and present a readable document.
-If this is the case, the document is regarded as being modified.

-* After a document has been decrypted, the document in memory has also changed and hence also counts as being modified.

-In these two cases, :meth:`Document.save` will store a **repaired**, and (optionally) **decrypted** version [#f4]_, and you must specify **a new file**.
-Otherwise, you have the option to save your changes as update appendices to the original file ("incremental saves" below), which is very much faster in most cases.
+You normally can choose whether to save to a new file, or just append your modifications to the existing one ("incremental save"), which often is very much faster.

 The following describes ways how you can manipulate PDF documents.
 This description is by no means complete: much more can be found in the following chapters.